cthiel42/RL4/README.md

 - `/docs` contains various documentation and progress reports related to this project.
 These docs are meant to cover the high level aspects of the kernel and are therefore not comprehensive

 ## Compiling and Running
 To compile the project, run `cargo bootimage` from the root directory.
-This will generate a file at `target/target/debug/bootimage-rl4.bin` that can then be run on QEMU using the command `qemu-system-x86_64 -drive format=raw,file=target/target/debug/bootimage-rl4.bin`
+If you don't have nightly builds enabled, you will likely need to set this up.
+TheYou can reference how to set this up in the docs I have at [docs/2_rust_on_metal.md](docs/2_rust_on_metal.md).
+After compiling the project, you will generate a file at `target/target/debug/bootimage-rl4.bin` that can then be run on QEMU using the command `qemu-system-x86_64 -drive format=raw,file=target/target/debug/bootimage-rl4.bin`.